Mass communication specialist: Mass Communication Specialist career information

 Most Navy MCs are recruited into the rating; attend boot camp at Recruit Training Command, Great Lakes, Illinois; and report to the Defense Information School at Ft.
-Meade, Maryland for the six-month Basic Mass Communication Specialist Course.
+Meade, Maryland for the six-month Mass Communication Foundations course.

 Depending on MC manning throughout the Fleet, Professional Apprentice Career Track (PACT) Sailors may have limited opportunities to become an MC through on-the-job training, submission of a well-rounded MC portfolio and a published rating entry designation quota.

 There also may be limited opportunities for Sailors in overmanned ratings to cross- rate into the MC rating using Career Waypoints.
 Career Waypoints is the Navy's long-term force management tool, balancing enlisted manning through the Navy-wide control of reenlistment and enlistment contract extension quotas.
 View the Navy Personnel Command's Career Waypoints page on www.npc.navy.mil.

 MC job titles

 The work performed by MCs fall into five job titles: